Texas Style Smoked Brisket

 Instructions

-Trim brisket, leaving about 1/4 inch of fat on one side.
-Mix coarse kosher salt and black pepper for a simple rub.
-Generously coat brisket with rub, pressing it in.
-Let brisket rest at room temperature for 30 minutes while preparing the grill.
+Trim the brisket, leaving about ¼ inch of fat.
+Mix kosher salt and black pepper into a simple rub, then coat the brisket generously, pressing it into the meat.
+Let rest at room temperature for 30 minutes.

-Preheat grill to 225°F. Use hardwood pellets (oak, hickory, or mesquite) for best flavor.
+Preheat smoker or pellet grill to 225°F. Use oak, hickory, or mesquite wood for best flavor.

 Place brisket on the grill, fat side up.
-Insert a thermometer into the thickest part.
-Smoke at 225°F, spritzing with beef broth every hour.
-Smoke for 4-5 hours until internal temperature reaches 165°F.
+Insert a thermometer probe into the thickest part.
+Smoke at 225°F, spritzing with beef broth every hour, for 4–5 hours or until internal temperature reaches about 165°F.

-Remove brisket and let rest, still wrapped, for at least 30 minutes.
+Remove from the grill and let rest, still wrapped, at least 30 minutes.

 Prepare a mix of coarse kosher salt and coarse black pepper.